kapsner/lightgbm.py/README.md

 )
 ```

-When we have set the learner's objective, we can perform the data preprocessing step by using the learner's function `data_preprocessing`.
+When the learner's objective is set, the data preprocessing step can be performed by using the learner's function `data_preprocessing`.
 This function takes two arguments, `validation_split` (default = 0.7) and `split_seed` (defaul: NULL).
 `validation_split` can be set in order to further split the training data and evaluate the model performance during training against the validation set.
 The allowed value range is 0 < validation_split <= 1.
 This parameter can also be set to "1", taking the whole training data for validation during the model training.
 For reproducibility, please use the `split_seed` argument.

 ```r
 lgb_learner$data_preprocessing(validation_split = 0.7, split_seed = 2)
 ```

-## Train learner
+## Train the learner

-We can now train the learner by using its `train` function.
+The learner is now ready to be trained by using its `train` function.
 The parameters `num_boost_round` and `early_stopping_rounds` can be set here.
 Please refer to the [LightGBM manual](https://lightgbm.readthedocs.io) for further details these parameters.

 ```r
 lgb_learner$train(